dpelacani/WienerLoss/README.md

 ```

 ## Method Overview
-The main idea behind this comparison method, firstly introduced by [Warner and Guasch (2014)](https://www.s-cube.com/media/1204/segam2014-03712e1.pdf), is that two signals are considered identical when their corresponding matching filter is an dirac delta at zero lag (i.e. convolutional idendity).
+Two signals are considered identical when their corresponding matching filter is an dirac delta at zero lag (i.e. convolutional idendity).
 We start by considering two signals, $\mathbf{x}$ and $\mathbf{d}$, that are not identical.
 A convolutional Wiener filter $\mathbf{v}$ that provides the best least squares match between the two samples is computed by the well known equation:

 $$
 \mathbf{v} = (\mathbf{D}^{T} \mathbf{D})^{-1} \mathbf{D}^{T} \mathbf{x}